EPetrineLynghaug/Holidaze/README.md

 I’ve run **Lighthouse reports** from Google Chrome and used **bundle analyzers** to reduce file sizes and optimize the build.

-### ✅ User Stories Implemented

-_(See assignment for full details – all user types and key features were included in the implementation.)_

 ### 📋 Exam Brief Summary